Actindo-AG/Documentation/Fulfillment/Integration/02_ManagePackageTypes.md

 ![Package types](../../Assets/Screenshots/Fulfillment/Settings/PackageTypes/ListPackageTypes.png "[Package types]")

 1. Click the package type to be edited.
 Alternatively, click the checkbox of the package type to be edited and the [EDIT] button in the editing toolbar.
     The *Edit package type* view is displayed.

-2. Edit the desired parameters of the package type in the corresponding fields.
+2. Edit the desired criteria of the package type in the corresponding fields.

 3. Click the [SAVE] button.
   The *Submitting data...* notice is displayed while saving and then the *Update successful* pop-up window.